scop/bash-completion/CONTRIBUTING.md

   to format commit messages, with types and most other details from [commitlint's config-conventional](https://github.com/conventional-changelog/commitlint/tree/master/%40commitlint/config-conventional).

+  It is important to do this correctly; commit types `fix` and `feat` as well as any change marked as breaking affects what ends up in the release notes, and what will the next bash-completion release's (semantic) version be.

 - If your code was written for a particular platform, try to make it portable to other platforms, so that everyone may enjoy it.
 If your code works only with the version of a binary on a particular